sallyisa/pokeproject/README.md

 # Pokemon Project

-Requires pyspark to run the `pokemon-spark-sally-isaacoff.ipynb` notebook.
+Requires pyspark to run the `pokemon-notebook.ipynb` notebook.
 Bonus questions are addressed at the bottom of the notebook :)

 The output file is in the `pokemon_out_csv/` directory.